What to do After Applying to College Early Decision or Early Action

 Also keep in mind, that admissions considerations are only one reason to consider sitting for one final exam.
 Standardized test scores also play a huge role in determining which applicants receive offers of merit aid.

 The November 1st to January 1st period is also a good time to take or retake SAT Subject Tests.
-While few schools flat-out require the submission of tests anymore (Caltech and MIT still do), many universities still strongly recommend their submission.
+While there are no remaining institutions that flat-out require the submission of tests (Caltech and MIT just eliminated the mandate), many universities still strongly recommend their submission, particularly for aspiring STEM majors.
 If you haven’t already completed the recommended examinations, absolutely do so during this span of time.

 Review school-specific policies on SAT Subject Tests in our Dataverse.